OnroerendErfgoed/atramhasis/paper/paper.md

 facilitating this.
 There are default libraries for this framework that can be configured according to a user's own corporate security needs.

-Our normal RDBMS of choice is [PostgreSQL](https://postgresql.org), but we try not to become too dependent on one single piece of technology.
-We use [SQLAlchemy](https://sqlalchemy.org), a database abstraction layer, so Atramhasis can be run with different RDBMS backends.
-While the list of backends SQLAlchemy supports is long, for Atramhasis we run integration tests on two different open source backends.
-The first, [PostgreSQL](https://postgresql.org), is well suited for an enterprise multi-user production environment such as the Flanders Heritage thesaurus.
-It has been running our production environment for years, serving 25.000 visitors annually.
-The second, [SQLite](https://sqlite.org), is very well suited for a single-user environment and rapid prototyping.
-By using this very simple file-based RDBMS and not configuring any authentication you can use Atramhasis as a local SKOS editor on any machine that has a Python evironment installed.
-People who did not want to write SKOS files by hand have used it in this way as a quick SKOS editor.
+Atramhasis uses [SQLAlchemy](https://sqlalchemy.org), a database abstraction layer, so it can be run with different relational databases.
+We recommend [PostgreSQL](https://postgresql.org) for an enterprise multi-user production environment such as the Flanders Heritage thesaurus.
+It has been serving 25.000 visitors annually.
+[SQLite](https://sqlite.org) is very well suited for a single-user environment and rapid prototyping.
+By using this very simple file-based backend and not configuring any authentication Atramhasis has been used a quick SKOS editor by people not wanting to write SKOS by hand.

 Since we already had multiple thesauri, a single instance of Atramhasis can host multiple conceptschemes (\autoref{fig:conceptschemes}).
 Creating a conceptscheme requires